-This section addresses the direct, indirect, and cumulative impacts to biological resources that would result from implementation of the proposed project.
+This section addresses the direct, indirect, and cumulative impacts to biological resources that would result from implementation of the proposed project, followed by an assessment of the significance of the identified impacts.

-5.1 Direct Impacts
+3.3.6.1 Direct Impacts

-Direct impacts were quantified by overlaying the proposed limits of grading on the biological resources map of each site (see Figures 4 through 10).
+Direct impacts were quantified by overlaying the proposed limits of grading on the biological resources map of each site.
+See Figures 3.3.-2 through 3.3-8, which outline the impact areas for each project component relative to vegetation and wetland impacts.
 For purposes of this assessment, all biological resources within the limits of grading for each project component were considered 100% lost.

-5.1.1 Vegetation Communities
+3.3.6.1.1 Vegetation Communities

-Implementation of all eight components of the proposed project would result in the direct and complete loss of 59.95 acres of habitat or land cover, as shown in Table 4 and depicted in Figures 4 through 10.
-A total of 19.66 acres of habitat and 40.28 acres of developed land and associated ornamental landscaping would be affected by the proposed project.
-Loss of habitat would include 0.03 acre sycamore/cottonwood riparian woodland, 0.08 acre of unvegetated stream channel, 0.08 acre southern willow scrub, 0.06 acre mulefat scrub, 0.23 acre disturbed wetlands, 8.77 acres coastal sage scrub, 0.69 acre disturbed coastal sage scrub, 3.75 acres baccharis scrub, 3.87 acres southern mixed chaparral, 0.01 acre valley needlegrass grassland, 1.53 acres non-native annual grassland, and 0.55 acre disturbed habitat.
+Implementation of all eight components of the proposed project would result in the direct and complete loss of 58.95 acres of habitat or land cover, as shown in Table 3.3-4, Direct Impacts Resulting From Implementation of the Proposed Project - All Sites, and as depicted in Figures 3.3-2 through 3.3-8.
+A total 19.66 acres of habitat and 40.28 acres of developed land and associated ornamental landscaping would be affected by the proposed project.
+Loss of habitat would include 0.03 acre sycamore/cottonwood riparian woodland, 0.08 acre of unvegetated stream channel, 0.08 acre southern willow scrub, 0.06 acre mulefat scrub, 0.23 acre disturbed wetlands, 8.77 acres coastal sage scrub, 0.69 acre disturbed coastal sage scrub, 3.75 acres baccharis scrub, 3.87 acre southern mixed chaparral, 0.01 acre valley needlegrass grassland, 1.53 acres non-native annual grassland, and 0.55 acre disturbed habitat.
 In addition, 9.03 acres ornamental vegetation and 31.26 acres developed land would be directly impacted.